LibertyDSNP/spec/pages/Identity/Registry.md

      * @param v EIP-155 calculated Signature v value
      * @param newAddr New address for the DSNP Id to point at
      * @param handle The handle to modify
+     * @param nonce The expected nonce for this update (must match return value of resolveHandleToNonce())
      *
      * MUST be signed by someone who is authorized on the contract
      *      via `IDelegation(oldAddr).isAuthorizedTo(ecrecovedAddr, Permission.OWNERSHIP_TRANSFER, block.number)`